Undergraduate Medical Education

 Typical Schedule

-- two weeks caring for inpatient general pediatric patients
+- two daytime weeks caring for inpatient general pediatric patients

-- two weeks of “selective” either on a sub-specialty inpatient rotation, in the ED, or additional time on general pediatrics
+- one week of a “selective” either on a sub-specialty inpatient rotation, in the ED, or on a specialty consult service

 On the Inpatient services (both general pediatric and sub-specialty), hours are typically 6:20am-5:00pm.
-Students will rotate through a block of 2-3 nights, 5:30pm-7:30am.
+Admit/night shifts are typically from 3 or 4:45pm until ~11pm.
 While weekend and holiday responsibilities will be rare, there will be some weekend nights and ED shifts.

 The nursery and outpatient weeks are call-free without weekend responsibilities.
-Hours are typically 8:00am-5:00pm.
+Clinic sessions may be in the morning, afternoon, or evening.

-The weekend after the shelf is off for all students.
+The NBME shelf exam is given on the last Friday of the rotation and the weekend after the shelf is off for all students.